 I attended a UBC "forum" staged by IRAP on March 30, 2007.
-Lyn Highway -- from the Vancouver Native Youth Movement and Anishnabeg Outreach program, which helps secure education and employment for aboriginal youth, confronted Robideau and IRAP representative Aaron Mercredi.
-She accused Mercredi of being a "dupe." and accused Robideau of being a "traitor to his people" and "a rat."
+Lyn Highway -- from the Vancouver Youth Movement and Anishnabeg Outreach program, which helps secure education and employment for aboriginal youth, confronted Robideau and IRAP representative Aaron Mercredi.
+She accused Mercredi of being a "dupe," and accused Robideau of being a "traitor to his people" and "a rat."

-that the extradition was based on completely phony evidence and She told Robideau: "You are a collaborator.
+She told Robideau: "You are a collaborator.
 You are working with the FBI.
-You are spreading divisiveness, suspicion and he formally apologized, first in Macleans magazine in 1979, and many times thereafter.
-Nevertheless.
-Peltier remains in a U.S. jail. demoralization."
-Robideau shoved Ms. Highway against a wall, and Mercredi called the police, who arrested Ms. Highway for He wrote in his letter to Wade, "It looks more and more every day that I will die in prison." disrupting the forum.
+You are spreading divisiveness, suspicion and demoralization."
+Robideau shoved Ms. Highway against a wall, and Mercredi called the police, who arrested Ms. Highway for disrupting the forum.

 I asked Robideau to explain on what evidence he accused Mr. Graham of murder.
 Robideau called me a "white man," true, and a "pig."
 He offered no evidence and ordered me to leave.
 I stayed and asked several more questions about his claims concerning Graham.
 Later, in an e-mail, I asked Robideau what he would say in his defence against Ms. Highway's accusations that he was a "rat."
-Robideau wrote that those "like you" at the 1976." forum, including Ms. Highway, "cast the shadow of guilt in your community over Graham.
+Robideau wrote that those "like you" at the forum, including Ms. Highway, "cast the shadow of guilt in your community over Graham.
 With individuals such as yourself I simply need to appear on the scene, and all of the work you accuse me of doing will be assured by you and the other screaming women."